yangfangs/physpetools/README.rst

 check
 ^^^^^^^^^^^^^^^^^^^^

-The `check` module design for check input organisms whether match in KEGG database or SILVA database.
+The `check` module is used to check whether input organisms are in pre-built databases.

 .. code-block:: console